 Five things great speakers do

 Lawyers need to speak fluently and confidently but very few can.
 If you are speaking in your second language, it will be even more difficult.
 Here are a few ideas as to how you can improve.
-For more information on learning how to speak well, contact us.
+For more information on learning how to speak Legal English or Business English with fluency and confidence, contact us.

 The Legal English School covers presentation skills, litigating and public speaking in the majority of our lessons but we find that lawyers need constant reinforcement and direction in order to get these crucial skills right.
 We asked some of our tutors for their advice on how to speak strongly.